Fingerstyle Guitar vs. Classical Guitar

 Read music – Classical guitar is most commonly played using composed music written in standard musical notation.
 This is in contrast with improvised music or self-composed music.
 (Again, some classical guitarists also compose, but these are few.)

-Polyphonic (multiple musical voices at once) – Classical guitar music often has melody, bass and accompaniment.
+Polyphonic (multiple musical voices at once) – Classical guitar music often has melody, bass notes, and accompaniment.
 This creates rich textures and complex technical requirements, which is why it helps to…

 Study with a teacher – Because of the focus on technique and musical literacy, classical guitarists often study with teachers who have in turn studied with teachers.
 These could be in-person lessons, or via video or online program.